The results are in – and they paint a brutal picture for software producers who need to get on top of their AI pricing strategy.

 This strategic approach turns raw data into actionable insights, enabling you to:

-With the ability to capture missed revenue and learn how customers derive value through real-time data, it’s easy to see why usage-based models are becoming a core pricing strategy for AI companies and mainstream software producers.
+With the ability to capture missed revenue and learn how customers derive value through real-time data, it’s easy to see why usage-based models are becoming a core pricing strategy for AI companies and software producers.

 However, as consumption inherently means variable revenue, monetizing AI increasingly involves balancing flexibility with predictability by layering consumption-based components onto subscriptions.